Rubik's Magic: Analysis

 Furthermore, the other tiles in the chain will have to move through space appropriately to allow the folding and unfolding needed to carry out a move.
 This limits the practically reachable number of configurations further.
 That number also depends on how much stretching of the wires you tolerate.

 Records

 The world record for a single solve of the Magic is 0.69 seconds, set by Yuxuan Wang.
 Yuxuan Wang also holds the record for an average of five solves - 0.76 seconds set at the Beijing Summer Open 2011 competition.
-Due to the World Cube Association no longer recognizing Rubik's Magic as an official event in 2012, Yuxuan Wang holds the permanent world record for this puzzle.
+Due to the World Cube Association no longer recognizing Rubik's Magic as an official event in 2012, Yuxuan Wang holds the permanent official world record for this puzzle.